mattinsler/caboose/README.md

 - Execute all initializers in config/initializers in alphanumeric order
 - Create http server using [express](http://expressjs.com/)
 - Execute config/middleware.coffee
-- Tell the http server to start listening on the configured port
+- Tell the http server to start listening on the configured portions
-- Execute all post_boot hooks configured during initialization

 ## Configuration